The idea of visiting the sewers of a major city may not seem very appealing at first. Nevertheless, it is an original way to ... More

 Paris Sewer Museum

 The idea of visiting the sewers of a major city may not seem very appealing at first.
-Nevertheless, it is an original way to discover part of Paris foundations.
-With over two kilometers (one mile) of galleries, the museum presents an exhibition about the city water system through a historical approach of the sewer's evolution.
+Nevertheless, it is an original way to discover part of Paris' foundations.
+With over two kilometers (one mile) of galleries, the Paris Sewer Museum presents an exhibition about the city water system through a historical approach of the sewer's evolution.
 A display of machines and models illustrate the techniques used through the ages to deal with the water cycle.
 The museum also presents the way manpower was involved in its maintenance.

 I thought this was very interesting as it is not the sort of place people are normally allowed to go and therefore know little about what goes on under their feet.

 I was surprised to see how large the tunnels were and how much work is required to keep the sewers working properly.